Chymyst/chymyst-core/docs/chymyst02.md

 Once we emit `a0()`, `a1()`, etc., the code will eventually emit `a07()` with the final result.

 So far, this is entirely equivalent to hand-coded reactions for 8 initial values.
-It remains to transform the code to allow us to specify the number of initial values (8) to become a run-time parameter.
+It remains to transform the code to allow us to specify the number of initial values (8) as a run-time parameter.
 Recursion is the obvious solution here.
 Let us refactor the above code using an auxiliary recursive function that takes an array `arr` of initial values as argument.
 The auxiliary function will also emit the initial values once we reach the bottom level of the tree where the required emitter will be available as the parameter `res`: